chaeron/thermostat/README.md

 To have the thermostat code start automatically at boot time, copy the resources/thermostat.desktop file into /home/pi/.config/autostart/.
 This assumes that you have put the thermostat code in /home/pi/thermostat.
 If you have the code elsewhere then edit thermostat.desktop and thermostat.sh to point to where you have the code.

+To access the Web-based interface to control the thermostat and change the schedule, just point your favourite browser at the IP address that your Pi board is set to.
+For example, the author's thermostat is on 10.66.66.30, so entering http://10.66.66.30 will bring up the web interface.
+The Web Interface is touch sensitive on IOS devices.
+If you bring up the Web Interface on Safari on an IOS device (iPhone/iPad), you can save it to your home page, and it will use a nice thermostat icon.

 ##Security/Authentication: